-In short, I just kept on keeping on, the way runners do when facing a steep hill or shin splints or a snowstorm or a killer headache.
+In short, I just kept on keeping on, the way runners do when facing a steep hill or shin splints or a snowstorm or heel blisters.
 You just run through it.
 Run through the pain.
 Keep on going – as I learned to do while training for my first half-marathon.

 But learning to ignore those sneaky little lazy-ass messages that are trying to keep us from our next run, ride or workout just might be the slippery slope in ignoring very real messages the body is trying desperately to send us one day.